 What about currency?

-Some may view the currency weakness as a new hurdle since the national currency (Kazakh Tenge – KZT) has undergone a serious devaluation this year.
+Some may view the currency weakness as a new hurdle since the national currency (Kazakh Tenge – KZT) has undergone a serious devaluation over the last two years.
 The government recently decided to devalue the currency by abandoning a peg-to-the-dollar policy and allowing the markets to set the value.
 Low oil prices have certainly influenced this new ‘free flow’ currency trend as this oil-producing country has to make due with a new economic reality of an oil barrel being valued under $50.
 This, however, may have a very positive side and be an opportune time for Canadian businesses to invest in Kazakhstan since the exchange rate is quite favourable towards the Canadian dollar.